Best Ergonomic Kneeling Chairs 2026: 8 Compared (9 Sources)

 If user wants a full-time kneeling setup

-→ Only the Varier Thatsit Balans has a backrest suitable for longer sessions.
-Even so, experts recommend alternating with a conventional chair and taking breaks every hour. [src1, src5]
+→ Only the Varier Thatsit Balans has a backrest suitable for sessions beyond an hour.
+Even so, experts recommend alternating with a conventional chair and taking standing breaks every 30-60 minutes. [src1, src5]

 Default recommendation